 Your ability to steer and brake is determined by the traction of your tires with the road.
 This traction remains the same regardless of your speed.
-Steering nimbly and braking effectively at a high-speed (like you can at a low-speed) require more tire traction.
-This is something you don’t have, and is why you can’t stop on a dime or make hard turns at interstate speeds.
+Steering nimbly and braking effectively at a high-speed (like you can at a low-speed) requires more tire traction.
+This is something you don’t have and is why you can’t stop on a dime or make hard turns at interstate speeds.

 The faster you drive, the less control you have over your car and the greater your risk of getting into an accident.
 Accidents at higher speed also increase the damage to your car and the severity of injuries.
 These increase the amount of your insurance claim, which increases the premiums you pay.

 What Is Speeding?

 There are many ways you can speed.
 One of these is exceeding the posted speed limit.
 Perhaps your car can “easily” handle the road at speeds higher than the posted limit.
 However, it only seems that way when nothing goes wrong.
 If a car suddenly makes a turn in front of you, you’ll have less time to react, your brakes will require more distance to drop your speed, and your steering is less nimble.
 Exceeding the speed limit leaves you with little safety margin to spare.

 You can also speed by driving too fast for the conditions.
 The posted speed limits are meant for perfect road conditions.
 Poor conditions such as damaged or wet pavement reduce your car’s braking and steering capabilities.
 If you get into an accident while driving at the posted speed limit in poor road conditions, you may be found at fault.